raksolho/swablu/README.rst

 --------------------------------------------------
 Running the Bot / Tools
 --------------------------------------------------
-1) Running the dungeon script: cd swablu/specific python eos_dungeons.py
+1) Running the setup script:  py setup_and_run.py and then don't forget to cd swablu after
-   cd ..

 2) Running the Map Maker GUI:
    python mapmaker_gui.py